 Young Florida metallers UNDEROATH spoke about their new album.

-You did a couple of albums, 'Act Of Depression' (1999) and 'Cries Of The Past' (2000), for Takehold Records.
+You did a couple of albums, 'Act Of Desperation' (1999) and 'Cries Of The Past' (2000), for Takehold Records.
 How does 'The Changing Of Times' compare?

 (Tim McTague, guitar) The new record is much different and adds influences from many different genres, while maintaining the original Underoath sytle.
 The best way to describe the new record is, it's honest.
 We didn't sit down and say, "We're a metal band, so we have to write a metal song."
 We just played what came out and if we liked it we kept it.
 I think this record reflects different moods and emotions and is a very musically diverse project.

 What are the songs "Alone In December" and "The Best Of Me" about?

 (Dallas Taylor, vocals) These songs are pretty much about people playing with other people's emotions and how it can leave you bitter.
 Also, about struggling through life's hardships and tyring to find God in all of it.

 What's been the big influence on your music?